antoniosj/antoniosj.github.io/_posts/2019-02-24-recyclerview.markdown

 // image here //

 In the end, I started to do some improves, first of all, I downloaded a nice font (.ftt) and then I changed my item layout.
 I also create an edge between images, and then I made a bottom overlay for each image.
-Finally, my RecyclerView become this:
+Finally, I used ripple library to make an animation effect on touch and my RecyclerView become this:

 // image here ///